torch/nn/doc/simple.md

 giving N = 0 disables the learnable affine transform. eps is a small value added to the standard-deviation to avoid divide-by-zero.
 Defaults to 1e-5

-In training time, this layer keeps a running estimate of it's computed mean and std.
+During training, this layer keeps a running estimate of its computed mean and std.
-The running sum is kept with a default momentup of 0.1 (unless over-ridden) In test time, this running mean/std is used to normalize.
+The running sum is kept with a default momentum of 0.1 (unless over-ridden) During evaluation, this running mean/std is used for normalization.

-Implements Batch Normalization as described in the paper:
+Implements Batch Normalization as described in [the paper](http://arxiv.org/pdf/1502.03167v3.pdf):
    "Batch Normalization: Accelerating Deep Network Training
                          by Reducing Internal Covariate Shift"
                    by Sergey Ioffe, Christian Szegedy